 Update: On 13 May 2013 the MAG Corps informed B’Tselem that it would not launch an investigation into the circumstances of the killing of the demonstrator Mahmoud Muhammad Yihya Zaqut, explaining as follows: “In the matter of the violent disturbance of the peace near Erez Checkpoint, an examination of the conduct of the military forces reveals no fault in the actions taken to contend with the harsh violence directed against them.
 It was therefore decided not to launch an investigation by the Military Police Investigation Unit.”
-The MAG Corps also addressed the incident in which demonstrators were injured that same day near ‘Abasan al-Kabirah, stating that a decision on whether to launch an investigation was still pending.
+On 14 November 2013, the MAG Corps informed B’Tselem that the MPIU would launch an investigation of the injuries sustained by other demonstrators near ‘Abasan al-Kabirah on the same date.

 B’Tselem wrote to the Military Police and the Military Advocate General Corps requesting they launch a Military Police Investigation into the death of a Palestinian demonstrator and the wounding of dozens of others when live ammunition was used against protesters during a Land Day demonstration in the Gaza Strip on Friday, 30 March 2012.

 During a demonstration northeast of Beit Hanun near the Erez crossing, some 300 youths came within a few dozen meters of the wall and fortifications surrounding the crossing and threw stones at them.
 Although the demonstrators were unarmed, the army responded with live firing at the protesters and stone-throwers.
 One demonstrator,: Mahmoud Muhammad Yihya Zaqut, age 19, of Beit Lahiya, was killed.
 Several dozen youths were shot in the arms or legs and sustained light wounds.
 It appears that soldiers used live ammunition despite having tear gas at their disposal, which they also used.